jrburke/module/README.md

 import syntax form it is not necessary.
 * The syntax encourages the desire for lexical modules.
 This is very hard to reconcile with the dynamic parts of ES module loading.
+* This is also evident for the need of a per-module `System` construct, to make sure modules loaded via `System.import` are stored in the correct module loader instance.
+Plus, the practical usefulness, as demonstrated in AMD, of a module being able to know its module name and address (`module.id` and `module.uri` in AMD, originally specified in CommonJS modules).
 * Because of the uncertainty around lexical modules, the bundling API is not
 optimal: passing JS strings to `System.define` looks ugly, and causes practical complications around concatenation and minification steps used in